Idlib: Millions in Need of Protection. The World Must Act Now.

 camps for internally displaced people

-As of April, over 2 million people were identified as needing humanitarian assistance in Idlib, lacking access to food, water and health care.
+In 2019, at least 1.5 million people were identified as needing humanitarian assistance in Idlib, lacking access to food, water and health care.
 Access to health care specifically is restricted as a result of ongoing air and ground attacks on hospitals, as well as limited medical resources.

 Recently, the threat of kidnapping doctors for ransom has increased.
 Some doctors at Khan Sheikhoun hospitals have been kidnapped.